-Getting the right shipping partner to deal with your eCommerce deliveries can be tricky.
+Getting the right shipping partner to help with your eCommerce deliveries can be tricky.
 Getting it wrong means disappointing your consumers and damaging your store’s reputation.
 Look out for these 3 before you commit to your chosen logistics partner.

-While searching online on how to start shipping your products internationally to your customers overseas, you may come across some of the many shipping horror stories that fill the internet, from customers finding their package contents stolen and replaced with junk to having their shipment stuck in customs for months.
+While searching online on how to start shipping your products internationally to your customers overseas, you may come across some of the many shipping horror stories1 that fill the internet, from customers finding their package contents stolen and replaced with junk to having their shipment stuck in customs for months.

 To avoid this happening to you and your customers, you need to be cautious about choosing the right logistics provider to ship with, especially when the decision can have lasting consequences on both your day-to-day operations and customer satisfaction.
 Mistakes made by your carrier could mean that your package might be damaged during delivery, delivered to the wrong address or stuck in customs, leading to loss of sales and damaging your reputation.